geoffreybennett/linux-fcp/README.md

 ## Building the Driver

-If you want to build an entire kernel from source, check the `vocaster` branch.
+If you want to build an entire kernel from source, check the `scarlett2` branch.
 Otherwise, visit the [Releases](https://github.com/geoffreybennett/scarlett-gen2/releases) page to download a backport of just the `snd_usb_audio` module, which can be built against your running kernel.